Bumblefoot Chicken Picture

 Bumblefoot Chicken is a condition in chicken characterised by swollen, inflamed tissue on the bottom of the foot.
 It typically affects one or more toes and may cause infection and lameness.

 Bumblefoot Chicken isn’t usually serious but left untreated, and it can lead to crippling and death.
-Bumblefoot is caused by a bacterial infection, typically Staphylococcus Aureus.
+Staphylococcus Aureus bacteria typically causes bumblefoot.

 The infection begins in the bird’s skin and may spread internally to the joints or bones if not treated properly.